daviddprtma/guess_emoji_movie_app/README.md

 const apiKey = "YOUR_API_KEY";
 ```

-And finally run the project by type it like this
+And finally run the project

 ```bash
 flutter run